jsocol/django-ratelimit/docs/usage.rst

     useful to do things like selectively deactivating rate limiting based on a value in your settings file, or based on an attirbute in the current request object.
-(Also see the ``RATELIMIT_ENABLE`` setting below.) *None*
+(Also see the ``RATELIMIT_ENABLE`` setting below.) *None* ``keys``:
+    Specify a function or list of functions that take the request object and return string keys.
+This allows you to define custom logic (for example, use an authenticated user ID or unauthenticated IP address). *None*

 Exceptions